aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-9-0-0/_index.md

 {{< /highlight >}}

 ### **Added LoadOptions.CultureInfo Property**
-Aspose.Cells for .NET 9.0.0 has exposed the LoadOptions.CultureInfo property which allows inject an instance of CultureInfo at the time of loading a document in an instance of Workbook.
+Aspose.Cells for .NET 9.0.0 has exposed the LoadOptions.CultureInfo property which allows injecting an instance of CultureInfo at the time of loading a document into an instance of Workbook.

-Here is simple usage scenario of aforementioned properties.
+Here is a simple usage scenario of the aforementioned property.

 {{% alert color="primary" %}}